-- 1. Visually inspect all the components for damage.
+Step Procedure 1 Visually inspect all the components for damage.
 Ensure the delivery system is fully unflexed and the balloon catheter is fully advanced in the flex catheter.

-WARNING: To prevent possible damage to the balloon shaft, ensure that the proximal end of the balloon shaft is not subjected to bending. - 2.
-Flush the delivery system with heparinized saline through the flush port.

-- 3. Remove the distal balloon cover from the delivery system.
-Remove the stylet from the distal end of the guidewire lumen and set aside. - 4.
-Flush the guidewire lumen with heparinized saline.
-Insert the stylet back into the guidewire lumen.

-Note: Failure to replace the stylet in the guidewire lumen may result in damage to the lumen during the THV crimping process.

-- 5. Place the delivery system into the default position (end of strain relief is aligned between the two white markers on the balloon shaft) and make sure that the flex catheter tip is covered by the proximal balloon cover. - 6.
-Unscrew the loader cap from the loader and flush the loader cap with heparinized saline. - 7.
-Place the loader cap onto the delivery system with the inside of the cap oriented towards the distal tip.
-Fully advance the balloon catheter in the flex catheter. - Peel off the proximal balloon cover over the blue section of the balloon shaft. - 8.
-Attach a 3-way stopcock to the balloon inflation port.
-Fill a 50 cc or larger syringe with 15-20 ml of diluted contrast medium and attach to the 3-way stopcock. - Fill the inflation device provided by Edwards Lifesciences with excess volume of diluted contrast medium relative to the indicated inflation volume.
+WARNING: To prevent possible damage to the balloon shaft, ensure that the proximal end of the balloon shaft is not subjected to bending.
+2 Flush the delivery system with heparinized saline.
+3 Carefully remove the distal balloon cover from the delivery system.
+4 Remove the stylet from the distal end of the guidewire lumen and set aside.
+Flush the guidewire lumen with heparinized saline and insert the stylet back into the distal end of the guidewire lumen.
+Note: Failure to insert the stylet back into the guidewire lumen may result in damage to the lumen during crimping process.
+5 Place the delivery system into the Default Position and make sure that the flex catheter tip is covered by the proximal balloon cover.
+6 Unscrew the loader cap from the loader and flush the loader cap with heparinized saline.
+7 Place the loader cap over the proximal balloon cover and onto the flex catheter with the inside of the cap oriented towards the distal tip.
+Fully advance the balloon catheter in the flex catheter.
+Peel off the proximal balloon cover over the blue section of the balloon shaft.
+8 Attach a 3-way stopcock to the balloon inflation port.
+Fill a 50 cc or larger syringe with 15 - 20 ml diluted contrast medium and attach to the 3-way stopcock.
+9 Fill the inflation device provided by Edwards Lifesciences with excess volume of diluted contrast medium relative to the indicated inflation volume.
 Lock and attach to the 3-way stopcock.
-Close stopcock to the inflation device. - 10.
-Pull vacuum with the syringe to remove air.
-Slowly release the plunger to ensure that the contrast medium enters the lumen of the delivery system.
-Repeat until all air bubbles are removed from the system.
-Leave zero-pressure in the system.
+Close stopcock to the inflation device.
+10 Close the 3-way stopcock to the inflation device provided by Edwards Lifesciences and de-air the system using the 50 cc or larger syringe.
+Slowly release the plunger and leave zero-pressure in the system.
 WARNING: Ensure there is no residual fluid left in the balloon to avoid potential difficulty with valve alignment during the procedure.
 Close stopcock to the delivery system.

-- 11. Rotate the knob of the inflation device to remove the contrast medium into the syringe and achieve the appropriate volume required to deploy the THV.
-Close the stopcock to the 50 cc or larger syringe and remove syringe. - 12.
-Verify that the inflation volume in the inflation device is correct and lock the inflation device provided by Edwards Lifesciences..

-CAUTION: Maintain the inflation device in the locked position until THV deployment to minimize the risk of premature balloon inflation and subsequent improper THV deployment.
+Step Procedure 11 Rotate the knob of the inflation device provided by Edwards Lifesciences to remove the contrast medium into the syringe and achieve the appropriate volume required to deploy the THV.
+Close the stopcock to the 50 cc or larger syringe.
+Remove the syringe.
+12 Verify that the inflation volume in the inflation device is correct and lock the inflation device provided by Edwards Lifesciences.
+CAUTION: Maintain the inflation device provided by Edwards Lifesciences in the locked position until THV deployment to minimize the risk of premature balloon inflation and subsequent improper THV deployment.

-8.2.3 Mount and Crimp the THV on the Delivery System
+8.3.2 Mount and Crimp the THV on the Delivery System